-The agency is responsible for the European Voluntary Service programme (EVS) and has since the start built up a broad competence concerning volunteer exchanges.
+The agency is responsible for the European Solidarity Corps programme, and has since the start of the earlier European Voluntary Service programme built up a broad competence concerning volunteer exchanges.
 The agency is also responsible for distributing government grants to youth organisations.
 All organisations receiving funds are carrying out different kinds of voluntary work.
 A number of these youth organisations are also providing some form of exchange activity with other countries.